tecla5/seneca-kinesis-transport/README.md

 # seneca-kinesis-transport

-Kinesis transport module for seneca.
+Kinesis transport module for [senecaJS](senecajs.org/)

+## AWS kinesis node client

+The following goes through how to use the kinesis node client supplied by AWS.
+This might be too raw (low level) for use with SenecaJS.

+We then briefly touch on a more suitable alternative (wrapper) library [kinesis](https://github.com/mhart/kinesis) which looks like a much better fit.
+This would need to be used with pattern matching using [patrun](https://www.npmjs.com/package/patrun)

-## Implement the Record Processor
+### Implement the Record Processor

 The simplest possible consumer using the KCL for Node.js must implement a recordProcessor function, which in turn contains the functions `initialize`, `processRecords`, and `shutdown`.